xwikisas/xwiki-pro-macros/.github/ISSUE_TEMPLATE/feature_request.md

 name: Feature request
 about: Suggest an improvement or a new feature
 title: ''
-labels: 'Type: Improvement, Type: New Feature'
+labels: 'ToSchedule, Type: Improvement, Type: New Feature'
 assignees: snazare

 ---